Strokes are incredibly scary things…

 Starting with nattokinase

-Discovered in 1980 by Dr. Hiyosuki Sumi, nattokinase comes from a traditional Japanese dish called natto.
+Discovered in 1980 by Dr. Hiroyuki Sumi, nattokinase comes from a traditional Japanese dish called natto.
 Natto is a fermented soybean mixture with a cheesy consistency and a strong odor.
 Its health benefits date back thousands of years, and it’s a staple of Japanese culture.

 Little did Dr. Sumi know that his lunch would turn into an incredible discovery for circulatory health.
 While doing research for the Japan Ministry of Education on natural agents to support healthy blood clotting, Dr. Sumi looked down at his natto lunch and thought “what the heck…”